A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 8) Rick Adelman

-A sly and plucky point guard, Adelman started his career on the Rockets (as a teammate of Pat Riley) before getting selected by the Trail Blazers in their 1970 expansion draft.
-His first two seasons in Portland were a statistical peak, averaging 11.4 points and 4.9 assists per game before injuries started to affect his career.
-After brief stints with the Bulls, Jazz, and Kings, Adelman retired in 1975 and returned to the Pacific Northwest to take a head coaching job for a community college in Oregon.
+Adelman’s coaching career is undoubtedly more successful than his playing one but don’t tell that to Loyola Marymount University.
+A sly and plucky point guard, Adelman was one of the greatest players in LMU history and still ranks top 10 in program history in career scoring.
+A seventh round pick of the Rockets, Adelman spent seven seasons in the NBA, spread across five different times.
+His most successful stint was with the Trail Blazers, who selected him in their 1970 expansion draft.
+Adelman averaged 11.4 points and 4.9 assists per game in his two seasons in Portland but injuries were a factor and his career ended in 1975, when the Kansas City Kings cut him.
+Adelman retired in 1975 and returned to the Pacific Northwest to take a head coaching job for a community college in Oregon.
 Dr. Jack Ramsay eventually brought Adelman onto his Blazers staff in 1983 and late in the ’88-’89 season, he got his chance in the top spot.
 Bringing a measured, cerebral, and detail-oriented approach, Adelman guided Portland to NBA Finals appearances in 1990 and 1992.
 This was just the start of a career eventually spanning a quarter century, with Adelman gaining a reputation as an all-time offensive savant in stops with the Warriors, Timberwolves, Kings, and Rockets.

 9) Larry Brown

 It’s only appropriate for Brown, a coach with a career-long reputation for frequent and abrupt position changes, that his playing career took place in the capricious ABA.
 Listed at just 5’9″ (and likely even shorter), his NBA prospects were dim coming out of Dean Smith’s North Carolina program in 1963 and Brown spent several years playing semi-pro ball before the ABA revived his career.
 Despite playing in five different cities (New Orleans, Oakland, Washington, Roanoke, and Denver) over five seasons due to re-locations and trades, Brown was a steady force in the early days of the upstart league, leading the ABA in assists per game three times and making three All-Star appearances.
 The physical toll was too much however and Brown retired as a player in 1972 to take up his real calling as a coach.
-It started with immediate success, as Brown led immediate turnarounds in stops with the ABA’s Carolina Cougars and Denver Nuggets.
+His first two gigs were in the ABA, helping the Carolina Cougars and Denver Nuggets make immediate turnarounds.
 It became a familiar timbre for Brown’s career: blow into town, immediately improve the team by preaching defensive intensity and offensive intelligence, then leave just as quickly for the next challenge.
-This mantra carried Brown from Denver to UCLA (led them to the 1980 Final Four), to the Nets (instant 20-win improvement), to Kansas (led them to the 1988 NCAA title), to the Spurs (set the franchise record for total wins in ’89-’90), to the Clippers (led them to back-to-back playoff appearances for the first time in franchise history), to the Pacers (led them to their first NBA Conference Finals appearances), to the 76ers (led them to the 2001 NBA Finals), to the Pistons (led them to the 2004 NBA title), to the Knicks (even Brown’s reclamation reputation couldn’t overcome the executive presence of Isiah Thomas and James Dolan), to the Bobcats (led them to their first playoff appearance in franchise history).
-Along the way Brown placed himself eighth on the all-time NBA coaching wins list, was inducted into the Hall of Fame, and became the only coach ever to win NBA and NCAA championships.
+Along the way Brown placed himself eighth on the all-time NBA coaching wins list and was inducted into the Naismith Hall of Fame.